janmarques/valuebetting-belgium/README.md

 Opening these accounts and placing bets won't be an issue, but you may run into serious issues when trying to cash out.

 ### Unlicensed bookmakers / crypto bookmakers
+**I am not a lawyer, not legal advice**

+With the all the above bookmakers, you are trusting your money with a Belgian company that is licensed with the Belgian Gaming Commission.
+If anything goes seriously wrong, you can go to the police, the [Consumer Mediation Service](https://consumerombudsman.be/en) or contact a lawyer etc and things may get resolved.

+However if you for example use a VPN and play on a legit USA bookmaker, you don't have those same protections.
+Also that bookmaker may also just refuse to payout based on breaking their ToS.
+You would have very little recourse.
+Aside from that, it is also illegal to do that from a Belgian law point of view.

+The same goes for crypto bookmakers that are accessible without VPN.
+Things may go well, but you have little recourse when they don't.

+This is an official [list of sites that are banned in Belgium](https://gamingcommission.be/en/gaming-commission/illegal-games-of-chance/list-of-illegal-gambling-sites).
+Furthermore the Gaming Commission [states](https://gamingcommission.be/en/gaming-commission/illegal-games-of-chance) that any other site may also be illegal, unless explicitally whitelisted.

+In short, don't bother with it, there are plently of licensed Belgian sites where you can take a nice profit.

 ### Bet choice (betting the same outcome)
 #### Not too little